WebAssembly/component-model/design/mvp/CanonicalABI.md

 a pending event that is caught by the *second* check for `e.has_pending_event()`.

-If the copy hasn't been cancelled, the synchronous case uses `Task.wait_on` to synchronously and uninterruptibly wait for one of the `on_*` callbacks to eventually be called (which will set the pending event).
+If the copy hasn't been cancelled, the synchronous case uses `Task.wait_sync` to synchronously and uninterruptibly wait for one of the `on_*` callbacks to eventually be called (which will set the pending event).

 The asynchronous case simply returns `BLOCKING` and the client code must wait